TaxFoundation/international-tax-competitiveness-index/README.md

 ## Designing your own reform scenario
 If you would like to see how a reform might impact a country's rank and score in the _Index_, you only need to adjust a handful of files.

-After downloading the repository, you can run the `07_index_calculations.R` code to get the baseline rankings and scores from this year's version of the _Index_.
-You may want to save the baseline output to a new folder so that the results will not be overwritten in the next step.
+After downloading the repository you should edit the directory variables in `00_master_file.R` to ensure that the downloaded files paths match where they are located on your computer.
+Then you can run the `00_master_file.R` code up through `#Run code files####`.
+At that point you can run `source("07_index_calculations.R")` to produce the baseline rankings and scores from this year's version of the _Index_.
+You may want to save the baseline output `data_2019_run.csv` to a new folder so that the results will not be overwritten in the next step.

-Next, you can create your reform scenario by manipulating the files in the /final-data folder.
+Next, you can create your reform scenario by manipulating the files in the `/final_data` folder.
 For example, if you wanted to test how a reduction in the French corporate tax rate would impact its rank and score, you could edit the `final_index_data_2019.csv` file to change the corporate_rate variable for France to be 15 percent.

 Once that change is made and the file is saved, you can run the `07_index_calculations.R` file again and note the changes relative to the previous baseline.